 Expansion Phase, the study will have a run-in phase with sequential single-agents and then

-patients with prior treatments will be enrolled in two expansion cohorts: 15 anti-PD1 naive
+treatments will be enrolled in three expansion cohorts: 15 anti-PD1 naive renal and

-patients and 15 anti-PD1 resistant patients (defined as patients with transient clinical
+urothelial patients 15 anti-PD1 resistant renal and urothelial patients (defined as patients

-response or without clinical response to prior immune-checkpoint inhibition).
+with transient clinical response or without clinical response to prior immune-checkpoint

 |Overal Status||Start Date||Phase||Study Type|